awsdocs/amazon-athena-user-guide/doc_source/openx-json-serde.md

 # OpenX JSON SerDe<a name="openx-json-serde"></a>

+Like the Hive JSON SerDe, you can use the OpenX JSON to process JSON data\.
+The data are also represented as single\-line strings of JSON\-encoded text separated by a new line\.
+Like the Hive JSON SerDe, the OpenX JSON SerDe does not allow duplicate keys in `map` or `struct` key names\.

+**Note**
+The SerDe expects each JSON document to be on a single line of text with no line termination characters separating the fields in the record\.
+If the JSON text is in pretty print format, you may receive an error message like HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object or HIVE\_CURSOR\_ERROR: JsonParseException: Unexpected end\-of\-input: expected close marker for OBJECT when you attempt to query the table after you create it\.
+For more information, see [JSON Data Files](https://github.com/rcongiu/Hive-JSON-Serde#json-data-files) in the OpenX SerDe documentation on GitHub\.

+## Optional properties<a name="openx-json-serde-optional-properties"></a>

-In addition to the `paths` property for the columns in the table, the OpenX JSON SerDe has the following optional properties that can be useful for addressing inconsistencies in data\.
+Unlike the Hive JSON SerDe, the OpenX JSON SerDe also has the following optional SerDe properties that can be useful for addressing inconsistencies in data\.

 **ignore\.malformed\.json**
 Optional\.
 When set to `TRUE`, lets you skip malformed JSON syntax\.
 The default is `FALSE`\.